austinj/starter-academic/content/home/people.md

 active = true  # Activate this widget? true/false
 weight = 102  # Order that this section will appear.

-title = "Meet the Lab's Team"
+title = "Meet the Lab Team"
 subtitle = ""

 [content]